 Is Having The Wealth Element In Your BaZi Chart Always A Good Thing?

 I always emphasize in my BaZi consultations that certain conditions need to be met for the positive side of a certain ‘god’ to manifest.
 This ties in to what I said above, which is why you’ll often hear that your Daymaster must be a strong one before the wealth element can be welcomed in your chart.
-On top of that, the wealth element itself must be strong as well to make it a true high quality chart.
+Because the opportunities to make money are always there, but not everyone has the capability to tap into such opportunities.
+On top of that, the wealth element itself must be strong as well to make it a true high quality chart, symbolizing a true source of wealth the is sustainable.
 The chances of having both a strong Daymaster and wealth element in your chart is very low especially after we take into account the combinations and clashes that can influence this, so most people will have to supplement the weaker element and flaws in their chart with their Elemental Phases.
 I guess this is reflective of what is happening in society where a much smaller proportion of people are truly wealthy.

 Direct Wealth and Indirect Wealth are generally considered positive ‘gods’, along with other ‘gods’ like Direct Officer (正官), Eating God (食神) and Direct Resource (正印).
 They keyword here is “generally”.
 It’s usually a really good thing if one can meet all the positive ‘gods’ in their chart, because it does not trigger off any taboo combinations or clashes, but even so, certain conditions must still be met and we’ll have to look at the Branches and Elemental Phases to have an overall assessment.

 How To Assess The Effects Of Direct Wealth And Indirect Wealth In Your BaZi Chart